9th Infantry Regiment (United States): Boxer Rebellion

 The Regiment's prized Liscum Bowl, was made from silver given to the 9th Infantry Regiment by China after the Battle of Tientsin.
 It is now worth more than $2.5 million.

 At the beginning of the century the U.S. Army dispatched the 9th Infantry Regiment to Qing China during the Boxer Rebellion and the China Relief Expedition where the regiment earned the nickname "Manchus".

 During the Battle of Tientsin, three 9th Regiment soldiers received the Medal of Honor and the regimental commander, Col. Emerson H. Liscum, was killed by Chinese fire, as was the flag bearer for the regiment.
 A Chinese sniper shot Liscum as he tried to steady the flag after the bearer was killed.
 The Chinese again unleashed a torrent of fire upon the Allies, which forced them to lie face down in mud.
 The dark blue uniform of the American troops provided a virtual bull's eye to the Chinese troops, equipped with western firearms, such as Winchesters, Mausers, and Mannlichers.
 Many American troops died from Chinese sniper fire before they took the city.
 The regiment suffered a ten percent casualty rate in the battle.

 Colonel Liscum's dying words gave the regiment its motto, "Keep up the Fire."
 Lt.
 Col. Charles A. Coolidge assumed command, the Allies then captured the city.
 Additionally, the 9th Regiment saved millions of dollars' worth of silver from being looted from a government mint.
 In a show of gratitude from the Chinese government, the regiment was awarded two silver ingots from which the Liscum Bowl was created.
 The regiment fought in the Battle of Yangcun.

 Philippines

 Soldiers of Company C, 9th US Infantry Regiment with Valeriano Abanador (standing, sixth from right) in Balangiga in August 1901.

 U.S. soldiers of Company C, 9th Infantry Regiment pose with one of the Balangiga bells seized as war trophy.
 Photo taken in Calbayog, Samar in April 1902.

 Following duty in China the regiment served in the Philippine–American War; Company C of the Regiment suffered casualties in the Balangiga massacre of September 1901.

 World War I

 In early October 1917, the Manchus deployed to France as part of the "Indianhead" 2nd Infantry Division.
-During the course of the war, 9th infantrymen earned battle streamers for their colors at Lorraine, Ile de France, Aisne-Marne, and St. Mihiel.
+During the course of the war, 9th infantrymen earned battle streamers for their colors at Lorraine, Île-de-France, Aisne-Marne, and St. Mihiel.
 In 1918, the Manchu Regiment received the French Fourragère for gallantry during the Meuse-Argonne offensive.